Skip to main content

 Annobón

-In addition to the main island, we find a smaller island, Annobón, located south of the equator, southwest of the state of São Tomé and Príncipe.
+In addition to the main island, we find a smaller island, Annobón (or Pigalu), located south of the equator, southwest of the state of São Tomé and Príncipe.
 Here, the rainfall pattern is similar to that of the mainland, with a dry season from June to September.

 When to go